SirNicholas1st/aws-iot-core-pipeline/README.md

 # Summary

-The goal is to make explore AWS iot-core and Kinesis Firehose services.
+The goal is to explore AWS iot-core and Kinesis Firehose services.

 The preliminary pipeline plan is the following:
 1. Receiver would be AWS iotcore, client authentication with certificate, data received via MQTT